Shashwat-19/Car-Management-System/CODE_OF_CONDUCT.md

 - GitHub repositories
 - Project discussions and communication channels
-- Events, meetings, and SmartCar-Care-related public interactions
+- Events, meetings, and Car-Management-System-related public interactions

-This Code also applies whenever an individual represents the **SmartCar-Care** project in public.
+This Code also applies whenever an individual represents the **Car-Management-System** project in public.

 ## Reporting and Enforcement